ascii-chat 0.8.38

 int platform_open(const char *pathname, int flags,...)

-References PLATFORM_O_WRONLY, and platform_open().
+References platform_open().

 ◆ test_logging_is_disabled()